def-fun/rtm2/README.md

 + beautify web page
 + face recognition, YOLO, and so on

 I'm have little experience in programing.
-So, current web page is ugly, and many function haven't been finished.
-I hope you can help me :)
+So, current web page is ugly,  many function haven't been finished, and English README need to be polished.
+I hope you can help me.

-Pull requests are welcome.
+Pull requests are welcome :)

 ## Similar_works
 https://www.pyimagesearch.com/2019/04/15/live-video-streaming-over-network-with-opencv-and-imagezmq/